22038809-QICHYE/Mobile-Team-care-Deprescribing-Application-with-Gen-AI-ChatBot/README.md

 4. The application will launch in your default web browser, displaying a welcome interface.

 5. Click login on the top left of the screen or click any of the buttons to enter the login screen.
-Username: admin, Password: admin

-6. Login with the username and password.
+6. Login with the username and password. `Username: admin` `Password: admin`

 7. When logged in you are able to view, add , edit, delete resources and users.